intellistream/CANDY/docker/README.md

 1. Stop and remove any previous instances of the Docker container.
 2. Build a new container without using the cache.
 3. Start the container in detached mode.
+If throw some errors of denney access, use ` sudo ./start.sh ` instead.
 ### Step 5: Configure SSH for Remote Development
 Once the container is up, it will have SSH enabled and listening on port `2222`.
 You can connect to it from your local IDE.